Kofi Annan: Death and state funeral

 Annan died on the morning of 18 August 2018 in Bern, Switzerland, at the age of 80, after a short illness.
 António Guterres, the UN secretary-general, said that Annan was "a global champion for peace" and "a guiding force for good".
 Malaysian Prime Minister Mahathir Mohamad also said he was saddened by the death of Annan.
-His body was returned to his native Ghana from Geneva in a brief and solemn ceremony at the Kotoka International Airport in Accra, on 10 September.
+His body was returned to his native Ghana from Geneva in a brief and solemn ceremony at the Accra International Airport in Accra, on 10 September.
 His coffin, draped in the blue UN flag, was accompanied by his widow Nane, his children and senior diplomats from the international organisation.

 On 13 September, a state funeral was held for Annan in Ghana at the Accra International Conference Centre.
 The ceremony was attended by several political leaders from across Africa as well as Ghanaian traditional rulers, European royalty and dignitaries from the international community, including the UN secretary-general António Guterres.
 Prior to the funeral service, his body lay in state in the foyer of the same venue, from 11 to 12 September.
 A private burial followed the funeral service at the new Military Cemetery at Burma Camp, with full military honours and the sounding of the Last Post by army buglers and a 17-gun salute.